Muskan-Git-Code/Notes/src/main/java/SystemDesign/HLD.md

 ---

-### 📂 SQL vs NoSQL Database
+### 📂 Databases
-**SQL** is used for structured data with RDBMS ensuring **ACID properties**, faster updates, and handling complex queries.
+1. **SQL DB** (like MySQL, PostgreSQL) is used for structured data with RDBMS ensuring ACID properties, faster updates, and handling complex queries.

-**NoSQL** is for distributed, unstructured data (like document-oriented, graph-based).
-It supports dynamic schema and offers faster insertions and retrievals.
+2. **NoSQL DB** (like MongoDB, Cassandra) is for distributed, unstructured data, offers dynamic schema with faster insertions and retrievals.

+3. **Graph DB** (like Neo4j) is for interconnected data.
+Example: social networks, recommendations, fraud link analysis.

+4. **Time-Series DB** (like TimescaleDB) is for time-stamped data.
+Example: Metrics, Monitoring and IOT sensor data.

+5. **Blob/File Storage** (like AWS S3, GCP, CDN) is for storing large binary objects like images, videos, documents.

 > If database looks same for all values then SQL, else NoSQL.
 Example: Question-answer form where questions can be MCQ or string answers, can be stored in NoSQL.

----

-### 🗃️ Blob/ File Storage
-Used to store binary large objects like images, videos, and documents.
-Avoid storing bulky files, store file links instead.
-* **Examples:** Amazon S3 (AWS Cloud Storage), Microsoft Azure, Google Cloud Storage, CDN (Content Delivery Network)
+If SQL, then can store image link instead of image itself.

 ---
 **S3 (AWS Cloud Storage)**: Offers scalability, availability, security, and performance through s3 buckets in diff regions.

 **CDN (Content Delivery Network)**: A geographically distributed proxy servers used to provide high availability and performance, like video/image streaming, caching.